Roxburgh Castle: History

 The Scots again besieged Roxburgh in 1460; in the course of the action metal fragments from the explosion of one of his bombards killed King James II of Scotland.
 However, the Scots stormed Roxburgh, capturing it, and James' queen, Mary of Guelders, had the castle demolished.

 In 1545, during the War of the Rough Wooing, the English garrison commanded by Ralph Bulmer built a rectangular fort on the site at the instigation of the Earl of Hertford.
 In 1547, Hertford ordered the surveyor William Ridgeway and the Master Carpenter John Revell to build to a brewhouse, using a frame made for Wark Castle.
 Bulmer complained that Ridgeway's visits were infrequent and works incomplete.
 He wanted to build a blacksmith's forge and a bulwark to the south to give access to drinking water.
 This fort was destroyed in 1550 by the terms of the Treaty of Boulogne.

 The ruins of Roxburgh Castle stand in the grounds of Floors Castle, the seat of the Duke of Roxburghe.
 These consist of a large mound, with some small fragments of stone walls, especially on the south side.

 The 1314 capture of the castle is one of the inspirations of "The Three Perils of Man" by James Hogg.

+In 1818 David Erskine, 11th Earl of Buchan brought from Dryburgh Abbey a young Cedar of Lebanon which he presented to the Marquis of Beaumont.
+The Marquis planted it near the spot when James II of Scotland had been killed in 1460.